divio/aldryn-people/README.rst

 You can optionally also add a setting ``ALDRYN_PEOPLE_USER_THRESHOLD`` with an integer defining the number of (admin) users for which the user interface will use a "raw ID field" rather than a drop-down for associating a person with a user.
 The default is 50 users.
+The change may not occur until the project is restarted.

 Download vCard